A lot or a little?

 - Genre: Fantasy

-- Topics: Magic and Fantasy, Princesses and Fairies, Adventures, Brothers and Sisters, Fairy Tales, Friendship, Great Girl Role Models, Monsters, Ghosts, and Vampires
+- Topics: Magic and Fantasy, Princesses, Fairies, Mermaids, and More, Adventures, Brothers and Sisters, Fairy Tales, Friendship, Great Girl Role Models, Monsters, Ghosts, and Vampires

 - Book type: Fiction